NullCode1337/PBRP_tree_j2xlte/README.md

 # PBRP For the Galaxy J2 2016
 This minimal device tree is all you need to compile Pitch Black Recovery Project for yourself!
 Please credit me (@NullCode on XDA) and all the appropriate people if you use it in one of your builds.

-[BUGS: TOUCH IS A BIT WOBBLY]
+## BUGS
+Touch is buggy [kernel side bug]

+Lag [due to low RAM]

+Flashlight does not work

+Aroma FM crashes everything [Use normal FM in "Advanced"]

 ## Instructions
 To use this tree for compiling PBRP, do the following: